LivePersonInc/node-agent-sdk/README.md

     username: String,
     password: String,
     token: String, // a bearer token instead of username and password
+    userId: String, // the user id - mandatory when using token as authentication method
     assertion: String, // a SAML assertion to be used instead of token or username and password
     csdsDomain: String, // override the CSDS domain if needed
     requestTimeout: Number, // default to 10000 milliseconds